cronvel/rest-query/doc/hooks.md

 * executed after the token creation

 The `context.document` contains the user for which the token is created.
 The `context.token` contains the token.

 **BETA**, not well specified yet.

+#### *beforeRegenerateToken*

+For documents of collection: Users

+When:

+* the regenerateToken method is invoked on a user
+* executed before the new token creation, if it rejects the new token creation is aborted

+**BETA**, not well specified yet.

+#### *afterRegenerateToken*

+For documents of collection: Users

+When:

+* the regenerateToken method is invoked on a user
+* executed after the token creation

+The `context.document` contains the user for which a new token is created.
+The `context.token` contains the token.

+**BETA**, not well specified yet.